cpvrlab/SLProject_doc/Introduction.md

         <b>Windows, Linux and Max OSX</b> applications use the <a href="http://www.glfw.org/">GLFW</a>
         C-library for the platform independent window and context creation.
         GLFW is included in the SLProject repository.
 See the app-Demo-GLFW for demonstration.
-		For all demo apps (with GLFW, on iOS and Android) we use the
+		For all demo apps (desktop and mobile) we use the
         <a href="https://github.com/ocornut/imgui">ImGUI</a> library for the UI.
 		The UI for the demo apps is implemented in the applications.
 ImGUI is also included in the repository.
     </li>